yet-another-project/yap-classroom/email-analysis/INSTALL.md

 **Attention:** The tool specified below does a two-way sync, therefore you could lose email on the gmail servers if you delete them locally.
 Please take care!

-TODO: replace with getmail or fetchmail
+TODO: look into getmail or fetchmail

 OfflineIMAP
 ===========